The True Predictor of Car Sales

 So, the calculation goes as follows: MBF = # of cars sold /# unique website visitors.

-In order to get the number of cars sales, you will simply multiply the MBF by the number of unique website visitors.
+In order to get the number of car sales, you will simply multiply the MBF by the number of unique website visitors.
 (MBF x website visitors = # of car sales).
 Now, remember, when I refer to traffic, I mean quality traffic—not bots but traffic from legitimate sources engaging and connecting with in-market shoppers.

 Here is your test.
 Go to Google Analytics for your dealer.
 Divide the number of units you sold this month by the unique website visitors.
 This will give you that MBF percentage.

 Now, take your MBF and multiply it by your website visitors.
 Your sales for the month should be the resulting calculation with around a variance of +/- 10.
 This exercise will help you to visualize the impact your website traffic is having on sales and how you can steer that in your dealership’s favor.
 Again, with the proper processes, merchandising, frontline strategy, and robust salesfloor you can easily increase your monthly sales by increasing your website traffic.
 In next week’s article, we will discuss some of the most effective ways, that I have found, to do just that.
 For now, take the time to understand the numbers you are seeing.
-Google Analytics is a powerful tool and the data you are viewing is capable of unfolding a marketing story much larger than first glance.
+Google Analytics is a powerful tool and the data you are viewing is capable of unfolding a marketing story much larger than at first glance.

 Herb Anderson / Charity Ann